callumsmits/docker-registry-arm/README.md

 Docker registry build for Raspberry PI 2 and 3 (maybe for others ARM devices)

-This package is based on [old and unmaintained project](https://github.com/vdavy/distribution-library-image).
+This package is based on official [docker registry](https://github.com/docker/distribution-library-image/)

 ## Content